IntersectAustralia/dc21-doc/README.md

 * RSpec tests - the RSpec examples express the detailed requirements so are a good place to start getting an understanding of what the system does.
 There's a number of different ways to access them:
   * [Browse on Github](https://github.com/IntersectAustralia/dc21/tree/2.0.01/spec).
   * Clone the [repository](https://github.com/IntersectAustralia/dc21) and browse in your preferred tool.

+### Acknowledgements
+DIVER software development has been funded by the Australian National Data Service (ANDS, http://ands.org.au), Western Sydney University, Macquarie University and Intersect.
+ANDS is supported by the Australian Government through the National Collaborative Research Infrastructure Strategy Program (NCRIS) and the Education Investment Fund (EIF) Super Science Initiative.